apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/INSERT-OVERWRITE.md

 > table_name: the destination table to overwrite.
 This table must exist.
 It can be of the form `db_name.table_name`
 >
+> partitions: the table partitions that needs to be overwritten.
+The following two formats are supported
+>
-> partitions: the table partition that needs to be overwritten must be one of the existing partitions in `table_name` separated by a comma
+>> 1. partition names. must be one of the existing partitions in `table_name` separated by a comma
+>> 2. asterisk(*)。Enable [auto-detect-partition](#overwrite-auto-detect-partition).
+The write operation will automatically detect the partitions involved in the data and overwrite those partitions.
 >
 > label: specify a label for the Insert task
 >